clbutler/RM_TRIPS/README.md

 1) The RepeatMasker.out file
 2) The RepeatMasker library used (e.g. RepBase or custom based repeat library) in .fasta format

-The output is given as a .csv file and is written in the directory in which the .out file is found.
+The output is given as a .csv file and is written in the same directory where the .out file is found.

 | Column Header    | Description                                                    |
 |------------------|----------------------------------------------------------------|